ZenulAbidin/pywallet/README.rst

 - Create and broadcast RBF-aware transactions to pre-defined or custom nodes
 - Decode existing transactions
 - Monitor for incoming transactions
+- Get the latest fee rates for mainnet networks
 - Derive multiple accounts or addresses from the generated wallet.
 - Support for popular cryptocurrencies such as Bitcoin, Ethereum, and more.
 - BIP32 and BIP39 compliant.